u-blox/log-converter/README.md

 This repo contains a utility, written in C, which will take the binary output of [log-client](https://github.com/RobMeades/log-client) and convert it to human-readable form.

 # Building
-Before you can build this utility, you must add four files to it from the repo which is generating the log output you wish to convert:
+Before you can build this utility, you must add four files to it from the repo which generated the log you wish to convert:

-1. `log_enum.h` and `log_enum_app.h`: these will usually be contained in the [log-client](https://github.com/RobMeades/log-client) sub-directory of your application's repo.
+1. `log_enum.h` and `log_enum_app.h`: these will be contained in the [log-client](https://github.com/RobMeades/log-client) sub-directory of your application's repo.
-2. `log_strings.h` and `log_strings_app.h`: contained in the same place as (1).
+2. `log_strings.h` and `log_strings_app.h`: contained somewhere in you application's repo, you should know where.

-Once you have cloned this repo and copied these files into it, build it on a Windows machine with Microsoft Visual Studio (C++), or build it on Linux by entering:
+Once you have cloned this repo and copied these files into it, build it on a Windows machine with Microsoft Visual Studio (C++) (2010 or later), or build it on Linux by entering:

 `sudo make`